-The office of the school principal is the highest rank in a school and, as such, recruitment for this post demands the highest scrutiny by the school district.
+The school principal’s office is the highest rank in a school, and the recruitment process for this post demands the highest scrutiny by the school district.

-District education recruitment officers and administrators take the necessary hiring steps to interview and hire a competent and hardworking person who possesses a drive to improve the standards of the school.
+District education recruitment officers and administrators take the necessary hiring steps to interview and hire a competent and hardworking person who possesses the vision and commitment to improving the school’s standards.

 We’ve compiled top cover letter writing tips to target a school principal role.
 These strategies will help whether you are seeking a first-time leadership role or if you wish to apply for a lateral position at a new school district.